cpruvost/devopsdb/docs/03-devcs-terraform.md

 The build VM is the VM that will execute all the jobs that you will do later.

-On DevCs click on your upper right icon then click on Organization.
+In DevCs web console, click on the upper right icon (near the question mark) to make appear a menu, then click on Organization.

 Click on VM Template.
-Create a New Template "TerraformTemplate" and add the software package below
+Create a New Template "TerraformTemplate-XX" (XX= your user number in the workshop) and add the software package below

 ![Create Empty Project](images/VMTemplate.png)

-Click On Configure Compute Account in order to give information to DevCS (it will need it to create the VM).
+Click on "Virtual Machines" on the left menu then click on the "Configure Compute Account" button in order to give information to DevCS (required to create build VMs).
+Finally, create a new

-Click on Virtual Machines.
-Create one new Virtual Machine that uses your Template.
+Virtual Machine that uses your newly created Template.

 ![Create Empty Project](images/VMBuild.png)